Echo in Ear? Possible Causes and Treatments

 Hearing Aids

 For those who recently received hearing aids, double hearing is very common.
-It can take some time to become adjusted to the new way of hearing.
-Make sure the devices are fitted correctly and see your doctor if the echo in ear continues for more than a few weeks.
+It can take some time to adjust to the new way of hearing.
+Make sure the devices are fitted correctly, and see your doctor if the echo in ear continues for more than a few weeks.

 Does Tinnitus Go Away?